 1. Check if the Windows Update service is enabled

 - Press the Windows key + R keyboard shortcut.

 - Double-click Windows Update to open its properties window.

 - Click the Startup type drop-down menu to select Automatic.

-- Press the Start button on the properties window.
+- Up next, click the Start button on the properties window.

-- Click Apply, and click OK to exit the window.
+- Click Apply, then OK to exit the window.

 Certain issues can affect your PC’s security as well, so an all-in-one program with protection-oriented features is ideal.